jingyizhu9901/MIT6.824/README.md

 - [ ] Lab 1 - MapReduce
 - [ ] Lab 2 - Raft
   - [x] Part 2A - Implement Raft leader election and heartbeats
+  - [x] Part 2B - Implement the leader and follower code to append new log entries